 Logging and privacy

 ExpressVPN is based in the British Virgin Islands.
-In spite of its name and formally being a part of the UK, the BVI is governed by its own legislation.
+In spite of its name and formally being a part of the UK, this region is governed by its own legislation.
 The absence of mandatory data retention laws makes it a VPN-friendly location.
-It’s also outside of the Eyes alliance.
+It’s also not a member of the Eyes alliance.

-So, ExpressVPN is not obligated to keep any harmful user logs and it doesn’t.
+ExpressVPN doesn’t keep any harmful user logs.
 This is quite fortunate, since the BVI Supreme Court can order the company to disclose customer records.
 Even if that happens, ExpressVPN won’t have any IP addresses, traffic data, browsing history, or DNS queries to hand over.
-In other words, they collect nothing that can positively identify you or trace your traffic back to you.
+In other words: they collect nothing that can positively identify you or connect your traffic back to you.

 Having said that, here is the information that ExpressVPN does collect:

-- Personal information: Email and payment method.
-You can easily remain anonymous by providing a newly-made email and paying for your subscription with Bitcoin.
+- Personal information: Email and payment method (remain anonymous by providing a newly-made email and paying for your subscription with Bitcoin)

 “We may know THAT a customer has used ExpressVPN, but we never know HOW they have utilized our Service… ExpressVPN does not collect any IP addresses, browsing history, traffic data, or DNS queries that could be used to identify any specific user.”